 It’s finally spring!
-With the kids out of school for a week you may be looking forward to a spring break trip, or starting to plan your summer getaway.
+You may be looking forward to a spring trip, or starting to plan your summer getaway.
 At this time of year, at least one client always asks us whether they need travel insurance for a trip abroad, or whether it is OK to skip the insurance pitch at the car rental desk.
 The answer is: it depends.

 Halpern Financial does not sell insurance or recommend any one particular insurer, but we do want to help you save money and avoid financial losses—including when you’re traveling.
 Here is our quick cheat sheet to help answer your financial questions before your next trip.